ashwanirathee/distrifein/README.md

 - To make this connection that were manually done, we can make them persistent after restarts:
     - Use IPFS Peering (add entries to the peering.peers section in config).
     - script the swarm connect call in your Docker entrypoint or startup.

+#### Go based best effort broadcast with tcp
+- `go run ./examples/beb.go --id=node1 --port=8001 --peers=localhost:8002,localhost:8003` to run the first node and changing the details to run 3 or more nodes.
+- The programming style for broadcaster.go is very similar I saw in Julia community